godot-d/godot-d/README.md

 confusing or undocumented features on the GitHub page.

 #### Upcoming changes
+- NativeScript resources need to use the fully qualified name of classes.
 - Optional editor import plugin that handles the boilerplate - `.d` files will import as NativeScripts and `dub.json`/`dub.sdl` as GDNativeLibrary.
 - Documentation and a tutorial.
 Delayed so it can use the import plugin.
 For